 Get some advice from a lawyer as to the points you should consider when negotiating with the Landlord regarding leasing office space.
 You should be aiming to agree what is called the ‘head of terms’.
 This document is not binding, but it allows the lawyers to ensure that the lease reflects what you have agreed: the lawyers acting for the Landlord can draft the lease and the tenants lawyers can use this document to ensure that they have followed the agreed terms.

 You must always make sure that you are allowed to use the property as an office.
 The Jersey Planning department strictly regulate the use of all buildings in Jersey.
 It is not uncommon to discover tenants occupying property and leasing office space without appropriate use consent.

 You should be careful to consider what responsibilities you have in relation to repairs and decoration.
-Never underestimate how much it may cost to maintaining and keeping your office space in good repair.
-It is always good practice to request a schedule of condition at the outset so you can use this as a benchmark.
+Never underestimate how much it may cost to maintain and keep your office space in good repair.
+It is always good practice to request a schedule of condition at the outset, so you can use this as a benchmark.

-If your office requires a fitting out, this can be time-consuming and may prevent you from using the space notwithstanding having taking on the lease.
-As such you should be considering asking the landlord for a Rent free period.
+If your office requires a fitting out, this can be time-consuming and may prevent you from using the space, notwithstanding having taken on the lease.
+As such, you should be considering asking the landlord for a rent free period.
 You should encourage your potential landlord to work with you to make the business a success, so you can both benefit in the long term.

 Carl Parslow | Partner | Jersey Business Legal Services